MobilePayDev/MobilePay-Online/README.md

 The EncryptedCardData is encrypted according to this OAEP algorithm&padding scheme: RSA/NONE/OAEPWithSHA256AndMGF1Padding .
 Once decrypted, you´ll see:
 {"timestampticks":123456789123456789,"encryptedCardData": { "cardNumber": 1234567812345678, "expiryMonth": 12, "expiryYear": 28 }

+Make sure you response to the callback immediately, once you´ve decrypted the content.
+DO NOT leave the transaction "hanging" while you call out to the Acquirer.

 ### Failed callback